-—a holiday week—and hopefully that means you’re out of doors ingesting grilled ingredients or on a sofa catching up with Stranger Things.
-But it’s possible which you have to travel somewhere.
-Or areas minimum planning to tour this summertime.
-That’s why we’re pausing our typical software this week to appear lower back at some of our fantastic tour paintings from the beyond 12 months or so.
+It’s a holiday week—and hopefully, that means you’re out of doors ingesting grilled ingredients or on a sofa catching up with Stranger Things.
+But it’s possible that you have to travel somewhere.
+Or areas with minimum planning to tour this summertime.
+That’s why we’re pausing our typical software this week to appear lower back at some of our fantastic tour paintings from the past 12 months.
 We solution questions like My airline screwed me over.
 What are my rights?
 Why can’t roads be constructed to prevent visitors?
-And what does my July Fourth shopping spree ought to do with horrible congestion?
-You’ve got curious queries; we’ve answered.
+And what does my July Fourth shopping spree have to do with horrible congestion?
+You’ve got curious queries; we’ve answered them.
 Let’s get you stuck up.

 Headlines